welltempereddeveloper/welltempereddeveloper/_posts/2018-11-09-how-to-store-values.md

 work to really get your hands on it.

 As an example, let's take a password to a third-party service.
-This third-party service isn't ideal–as often times is the case–and for most interactions with that service a REST-ful API is available.
+This third-party service isn't ideal–as oftentimes is the case–and for most interactions with that service a REST-ful API is available.
 For a few legacy, yet crucial features, an FTP service is available to which files can be uploaded for processing.